EOSIO/eos/docs/cleos/command-reference/create/create-key.md

----
+## Description

-excerpt: "Creates a new keypair and prints the public and private keys."
+Creates a new keypair and prints the public and private keys
----

 ## Usage